EXPERTS IN FASTENERS AND WELDING SOLUTIONS when everything fits

 • DIN 913: Known as an Allen stud or grub screw, it is similar to DIN 912, but without the head.
 It has a flat tip and is used to immobilise elements.
 It is available in carbon steel and A2 stainless steel; black coating and 45H quality.
 It is similar to ISO 4026.

 • DIN 916: Allen stud or headless screw.
-It has a sharp point and is used to retain elements and for a certain aesthetic purpose as it is flush with the surface.
+It has a sharp point and is used to retain elements and for a certain aesthetic purpose as it is flushed with the surface.
 It is available in carbon steel and A2 stainless steel; black coating and 45H quality.
 It is similar to ISO 4029.

 • DIN 7984: socket screw with low head and partial thread, especially suitable for applications where space is limited or where a more aesthetic appearance is required as it has a lower profile than DIN 912.
 Available in carbon steel with black coating and quality 8.8.